How Bitumen is Produced: Extraction and Refining Processes

 Refining Processes of Bitumen

-The bitumen extracted will undergo several refining processes to enhance its quality and grade suitability in specific applications.
+The bitumen extracted will undergo several bitumen refinery processes to enhance its quality and grade suitability in specific applications.
 Bitumen refining procedures involve several stages where the impurities present in the product are removed and the property of the product altered to give the desired bitumen.

 1. Distillation